Maarten7/neural-network-arca/README.md

 Optimizer:      Adam optimizer with learning rate = 1e-5 - 1e-4

 #### Trouble shooting
-If you get a CUDA_ERROR on schol or schar ask Jan Just Keijser to reset it.
+If you get a CUDA_ERROR on schol or schar ask Jan Just Keijser or Roel Aaij to reset it.